Skip to Content

 But the discussion doesn’t end here.

-Since 8-bit is short on colors compared to 10-bit, it cannot accurately produce all hues needed to display HDR colors.
+Since 8-bit is short on colors compared to 10-bit, it cannot accurately produce all the hues needed to display HDR colors.

 In technical speak, 8-bit lacks the wide color gamut essential for HDR.